When do I go to ODR?

 What can I do if I disagree with decisions made regarding my accommodations?

 Any student who disagrees with a decision made by ODR regarding their accommodations has the right to file an appeal.
-All appeals are made to Jenny Dugger, Director of the Office of Disability Services.
+All appeals are made to Ann Knettler-Smith, Director of the Office of Disability Resources.
 More information about the appeals process can be found on our website at: Appeals

 What should I do if I feel I may have been discriminated against at Drexel based on my disability?